This article covers an overview of the Workflow settings. This can only be accessed via the project-level menu.

 You can edit a workflow status by clicking its corresponding pencil icon.

-This will change the UI to enable you to make changes to a workflow status, as seen below.
+This will change the UI to enable you to make changes to it, as seen below.

 How to Create a New Workflow Status

-To create a new workflow status, click the New workflow status button located below the list of your current workflow statuses.
+To create a new workflow status, click the New workflow status button located underneath the list of your current workflow statuses.

 Clicking this adds a new empty field that will let you add and configure your custom workflow status.